9elmaz9/jpa-one-to-many-demo/README.md

 This project demonstrates how to map a one-to-many database relationship using JPA and Hibernate in a Spring Boot application.
 It illustrates a scenario where each post can have multiple comments associated with it.

-# JPA / Hibernate One to Many Mapping Example with Spring Boot

-This project demonstrates how to implement a one-to-many database relationship at the object level using JPA and Hibernate within a Spring Boot application.

 ## Overview

 The project showcases the mapping between two tables - posts and comments - in a Blog database schema, where the posts table has a one-to-many relationship with the comments table.